Primary Foreign Language – French

 Language Learning Skills and Knowledge about Language

 The children will build up their skills, which will later be applied to learning an additional language.
-These skills also reinforce the understanding of their own language and how it works, making links with grammatical structures, vocabulary and its etymology.
+These skills also reinforce the understanding of their own language and how it works, making links with grammatical structures, vocabulary, and etymology.

 - understand simple spoken and written language, to speak aloud and take part in short conversations and to write short paragraphs on areas learnt;